Dcn. Charles Luke

 Tell us your vocation story:

 Thanks to my parents, I received a very good Catholic education and have always had a consistent sacramental life.
 This served as tinder which then caught a spark in high school when a priest introduced me to St. Thomas Aquinas’ teachings on the Eucharist.
 This helped me to appreciate together both the mystery and the reasonableness of the Catholic Faith.
-My faith was deepened in College by two very important things happened to me which also motivated me to discern the priesthood.
+My faith was deepened in college by two very important things which motivated me to discern the priesthood.
 The first was that I learned how to pray - I learned how to consistently set aside a portion of time every day to sit in front of the Blessed Sacrament and listen to the Lord.
-The second was I became involved in work as a lay missionary, this included two summers as a Totus Tuus missionary.
-Totus Tuus gave me the opportunity to give myself 100% to prayer and ministry for a summer while also providing me an experience of parish and diocesan youth ministry.
-Following these two summers, I decided that seminary was the next step for me to take and so I applied and was accepted.
+The second was I became involved in work as a lay missionary, through the catechetical program Totus Tuus.
+Totus Tuus gave me the opportunity to give myself 100% to prayer and ministry for a summer while also giving me experience in parish and diocesan youth ministry.
+Following two summers as a missionary, I decided that seminary was the next step, so I applied and was accepted the same year I finished my undergraduate degree.

 What is the greatest challenge facing a man considering the seminary?